RN to BSN Completion Program

 Admission is contingent upon transcript review, meeting general admission requirements, and timely submission and fulfillment of all requirements outlined on the Letter of Intent.

-I currently hold a Bachelor's degree from another institution.
+I currently hold a Bachelor's degree from another institution as well as my ADN.
 What is the process for applying?

 Students who hold a baccalaureate degree from another institution are exempt from completing both the prerequisite and general education requirements with the exception of the Nursing prerequisite requirements.
 These must be met in order to be considered for the program.
 All other admission requirements remain in effect.